kiko-serra/PFL_PROJECT2/README.md

 ## Installation and Execution

-To play the game you first need to have SICStus Prolog 4.7 or a newer version currently installed on your machine plus the folder with the source code.
+To play the game you first need to have SICStus Prolog 4.7.1 or a newer version currently installed on your machine plus the folder with the source code.

-Next, on the SICStus interpreter, consult the file *main.pl* located in the source root directory:
+Next, on the SICStus interpreter, consult the file ***main.pl*** located in the source root directory:

 ```prolog
 ?- consult('main.pl').